AasaiAlangaram/Indoor-Surveillance-Security-Robot/README.md

 # Indoor-Surveillance-Security-Robot
-This robot is capable of streaming videos to server using raspberry pi camera.
+This robot is capable of streaming videos to server using raspberry pi camera within home network.